15 Top Things To Do In Seattle In July 2025

 Kicking off the list is the ultra-touristy, but at the same time must-do (especially if it’s your first time), The Space Needle.
-Standing at a commanding 605 feet, the, “Needle”, offers visitors a 360 degree view of the city below.
+Standing at a commanding 605 feet, the, “Needle”, offers visitors a commanding view of downtown Seattle, Olympic Mountains, and more.

 The main deck is where you’ll find the indoor observation deck and open-air viewing area at 520 feet.
 The second level observation deck features a glass floor for you to test your bravery on (if you dare) and get a clear view of the ground 500 feet below.